Abbie D. Kinnebrew, LCSW

 Kinnebrew’s interest in field education is grounded in the perspective that field is the “signature pedagogy” of social work education.
-In every individualized relationship with students through field education, Kinnebrew works to facilitate their individual journeys of growth and development towards the goal of becoming competent social work practitioners who engage in intentional, reflexive, evidence-informed social work practice.
+Kinnebrew works to facilitate her students’ individual journeys of growth and development towards the goal of becoming competent social work practitioners who engage in intentional, reflexive, and evidence-informed social work practice.

 Kinnebrew is a licensed clinical social worker with six years of post-graduate experience in clinical social work practice with children, adolescents, and their families, most of whom experienced chronic, complex trauma.
 She focused on engaging in and promoting trauma-informed practice at all times and in trauma-focused treatment when warranted through integrating empirically supported interventions with play therapy techniques.

 Another project Kinnebrew is involved in is aimed at disseminating the use of the evidence-informed practice system for children and adolescents called Managing and Adapting Practice (MAP).
-To this end, she has been collaborating with Michael Southam-Gerow, professor, director of clinical psychology graduate studies, and the co-director of the Anxiety Clinic at VCU, to develop and teach an elective in the MSW program called Evidence-informed Practice for Children, Adolescents, and their Families, which trains students on the use of MAP.
-Through collaboration with Betsy Farmer, associate dean for research and professor of the School of Social Work, planned future phases of this project involve disseminating MAP into community-based agencies in the Richmond area.
+To this end, she has been collaborating with Michael Southam-Gerow, professor, chair of the psychology department, and the co-director of the Anxiety Clinic at VCU, to train students on the use of MAP.
+Planned future phases of this project involve disseminating MAP into community-based agencies in the Richmond area.

 Recent and current funded projects